ncatlab/nlab-content/pages/1/7/1/2/2171/content.md

-(This is a picture of  3 strand braid.)
+(This is a picture of a 3 strand braid.)

 We can transform / 'isotope' these braid diagrams just as we can transform [[knot diagrams]], again using [[Reidemeister moves]].
 The 'isotopy' classes of braid diagrams form a group in which the composition is obtained by putting one diagram above another.